 And so begins the most awkward morning-after-the-night-before…

-Following a closely fought five-way auction, Michael Joseph have secured the rights to Phoebe Luckhurst’s debut novel in a six figure deal.
+Following a closely fought five-way auction, Penguin’s Michael Joseph imprint secured the rights to Phoebe Luckhurst’s debut novel in a six figure deal.